-The CPA EXAMINATION REVIEW: AUDITING AND ATTESTATION self-study program is partitioned into eight topics or modules.
-Since each module is clearly defined and should be studied separately, you have the task of preparing for the Auditing and Attestation exam by tackling eight manageable tasks.
-Partitioning the overall project into eight modules makes preparation psychologically easier, since you sense yourself completing one small step at a time rather than seemingly never completing one or a few large steps.
+The CPA EXAMINATION REVIEW: BUSINESS ENVIRONMENT & CONCEPTS self-study program is partitioned into 8 topics or modules.
+Since each module is clearly defined and should be studied separately, you have the task of preparing for the CPA BEC exam by tackling 8 manageable tasks.
+Partitioning the overall project into 8 modules makes preparation psychologically easier, since you sense yourself completing one small step at a time rather than seemingly never completing one or a few large steps.

-By completing the following "Preliminary Estimate of Your Present Knowledge of Subject" inventory, organized by the eight modules in this program, you will tabulate your strong and weak areas at the beginning of your study program.
+By completing the following "Preliminary Estimate of Your Present Knowledge of Subject" inventory below, organized by the 8 modules in this program, you will tabulate your strong and weak areas at the beginning of your study program.
 This will help you budget your limited study time.
-Note that you should begin studying the material in each module by answering up to 1/4 of the total multiple-choice questions covering that module's topics.
-See instruction 4.A. in the next section.
+Note that you should begin studying the material in each module by answering up to 1/4 of the total multiple-choice questions covering that module's topics (see instruction 4.A. in the next section).
 This "mini-exam" should constitute a diagnostic evaluation as to the amount of review and study you need.